Learning to be a resilient leader: 8 resilient steps you can take today

 6. Stay engaged

-Stay involved with what you do.
+Stay involved with what you do within workplace wellbeing programs.

 Don’t sit on the fence and wait for changes to take place.